Jeconiah: During exile

-After Jeconiah was deposed as king, Jeconiah's uncle, Zedekiah (2 Kings 24:17) was appointed by Nebuchadnezzar to rule Judah.
+After Jeconiah was deposed as king, his uncle Zedekiah (2 Kings 24:17) was appointed by Nebuchadnezzar to rule Judah.
 Zedekiah was the son of Josiah.
 Jeconiah would later be regarded as the first of the exilarchs.
 In the Book of Ezekiel, the author refers to Jeconiah as king and dates certain events by the number of years he was in exile.
 The author identifies himself as Ezekiel, a contemporary of Jeconiah, and he never mentions Zedekiah by name.

 Release from captivity

 According to 2 Kings 25:27–30, Jeconiah was released from prison "in the 37th year of the exile", in the year that Amel-Marduk (Evil-Merodach) came to the throne, and given a prestigious position at court.
 Jeconiah's release in Babylon brings to a close the Books of Kings and the Deuteronomistic history.
 Babylonian records show that Amel-Marduk began his reign in October 562 BCE.
-According to 2 Kings 25:27, Jeconiah was released from prison "on the 27th day of the twelfth month": this indicates the first year of captivity to be 598/597 BCE, according to Judah's Tishri-based calendar.
+According to Jeremiah 52:31, Jeconiah was released from prison "in the twelfth month, on the twenty-fifth day of the month": this indicates the first year of captivity to be 598/597 BCE, according to Judah's Tishri-based calendar.
 The 37th year of captivity was thus, by Judean reckoning, the year that began in Tishri of 562, consistent with the synchronism to the accession year of Amel-Marduk given in Babylonian records.

 Curse

 Jeremiah (22:28–30) cursed Jeconiah that none of his descendants would ever sit on the throne of Israel:

+Chapter 1, verses 11–12 of the Gospel of Matthew lists Jeconiah in the genealogy of Jesus, through Joseph.
+If Joseph was the biological father of Jesus (contrary to Christian belief), then Jesus could not rightfully claim to be the Messiah as the curse of Jeconiah, if true, would apply to Him.

+Richard Challoner interpreted the two genealogies of Matthew and Luke to be referring to a biological offspring and an offspring from a Levirate marriage.
+According to this concept, Joseph may have been a biological descendant from Jeconiah, but within Jewish law he would have been counted as a descendant of someone else due to the carrying of a brother's name through the Levirate marriage.